-- (25) Lunchtime Supervisors are expected to use the Class Dojo system consistently in order to provide rewards as identified (see Appendix 2). - (26) It is the responsibility of the Lunchtime Supervisors to deal with minor incidents and report them to the child's teacher.
-The class teacher would then be responsible for imparting any consequences. - (27) For more serious incidents, Lunchtime Supervisors must inform either the Head Teacher or Deputy Head Teacher who would then be responsible for imparting any necessary consequences. - (28) Non classroom-based staff (e.g. administration staff, premises staff) should ensure that rules are being followed by the children as they move around school.
+- (27) Lunchtime Supervisors are expected to physically hand out Dojos for positive behaviours shown at lunchtime as outlined on the rewards guidelines (see Appendix 2). - (28) Each Lunchtime Supervisor will decide upon a 'Lunchtime Star of the Week' for their class who will receive a Head Teacher's Reward Certificate. - (29) It is the responsibility of the Lunchtime Supervisors to deal with minor incidents and report them to the child's teacher.
+The class teacher would then be responsible for imparting any consequences. - (30) For more serious incidents, Lunchtime Supervisors must inform either the Head Teacher or Deputy Head Teacher who would then be responsible for imparting any necessary consequences. - (31) Non classroom-based staff (e.g. administration staff, premises staff) should ensure that rules are being followed by the children as they move around school.
 Any incidents noted by the non-classroom based staff should be dealt with and where appropriate, be reported to the class teacher or the Senior Leadership Team.